sstelfox/stelfox.net/content/notes/syslog_ng.md

 Create two directories `/etc/syslog-ng/ca.d` and `/etc/syslog-ng/crl.d`.
-Place the CA certificate in the `ca.d` directory and switch to that directory. syslog-ng uses the hashed directory format so a symlink needs to be created with it's hash.
+Place the CA certificate in the `ca.d` directory and switch to that directory.
+Syslog-ng uses the hashed directory format so a symlink needs to be created with it's hash.
 The following one liner will create the appropriate hash link for the certificate authority file `syslog_clients.crt`: